Treasury secretary, trade rep headed to China for more talks

-WASHINGTON — Treasury Secretary Steven Mnuchin is heading back to China next week to further talks aimed at resolving a trade battle between Washington and Beijing.
+WASHINGTON — Treasury Secretary Steven Mnuchin is returning to China next week to further talks aimed at resolving a trade battle between Washington and Beijing.

-Mnuchin told reporters at the White House that he’s leaving Monday with U.S. Trade Representative Robert Lighthizer and will spend Tuesday and Wednesday meeting with Chinese leaders in Shanghai.
-He says he expects there will be a few more meetings before any deal is done — the next probably being in Washington.
+Mnuchin told reporters at the White House that he and U.S. Trade Representative Robert Lighthizer will spend Tuesday and Wednesday meeting with Chinese leaders in Shanghai.
+He says he expects more meetings before any deal is done, with the next round likely in Washington.

 Mnuchin says he sees it as a good omen that China chose to meet in Shanghai.
 Shanghai is where the U.S. and China conducted diplomacy aimed at normalizing relations during the Nixon administration.